Codex vs Claude Code (2026): A Real Head-to-Head

 The official Codex desktop app wins if you live entirely in OpenAI’s ecosystem, you are on macOS or Windows, and one Codex agent at a time is enough.
 It is the cleanest first-party experience, and it inherits worktrees and projects out of the box.

-Claude Code Desktop and the VS Code extension win when you want the official Anthropic experience for Claude Code specifically.
-Cowork for pair programming and Dispatch for background tasks are useful, and the integrations with Claude Desktop’s other features are tight.
+Claude Code Desktop and the VS Code extension win when you want the official Anthropic experience for Claude Code specifically, with first-party skills, hooks, and subagents, plus Linux support on the official tool.

 A visual workspace harness wins when:

-That is the slot Nimbalyst is built for.
-Same Codex engine, same Claude Code engine, more workflow around them.
+That slot is what Nimbalyst is built for.
+Same Codex engine, same Claude Code engine, more workflow around them, with the desktop and iOS apps MIT licensed and free for individual use.

 The honest verdict